ml-explore/mlx-examples/llms/mlx_lm/SERVER.md

 - `logprobs`: (Optional) An integer specifying the number of top tokens and corresponding log probabilities to return for each output in the generated sequence.
 If set, this can be any value between 1 and 10, inclusive.

+- `model`: (Optional) A string path to a local model or Hugging Face repo id.
+  If the path is local is must be relative to the directory the server was started in.

+- `adapters`: (Optional) A string path to low-rank adapters.
+The path must be rlative to the directory the server was started in.